cml87/SpringCore_111_forJenkins/README.md

 ## Spring beans

 Spring creates objects and inject them into our application at runtime.
 This functionality is provided by the Sprint **IoC Container**, which create objects, inject the needed dependencies into them, and manage their lifecycle.
+To create beans and set its dependencies, Spring will <u>always</u> use (call) the constructors the class has, either explicitly written by the programmer or, included by the compiler (remember, if there is no constructor at all, the compiler will add a no-args constructor to the class.
+But if there is one parametrized constructor, the compiler will add none).
+Similarly, when doing setter injection (see below) Spring will always use (call) the setters the class has.

 In Spring, the **Application Context** is the configured Spring IoC container with all our dependencies wired up in it.
 It is _mainly_ a hashmap of objects.